zhangzyjoy/Code-for-CYB-E-2026-04-1374-2nd-revision-stage/README.md

-First, the theoretical basis for controller design is introduced using fundamental lemmas. <br/> Next, the derived parameter bounds for system stability are presented. <br/> Then, the parameter configurations for simulation or experimental validation are specified. <br/> Finally, the simulation or experimental validation results are presented and discussed. <br/>
+First, the theoretical basis for controller design is introduced using fundamental lemmas. <br/> Next, the derived parameter bounds for system stability are presented. <br/> Then, the parameter configurations for simulation or experimental validation are specified. <br/> Finally, the simulation or experimental validation results are presented and discussed. <br/> <br/>

 Each section in this link follows the logic above, where the link theory-validation is enhanced. <br/>

-This link includes five main sections. <br/>
+This link includes six main sections. <br/>
-Each of them indicates a specific module of the proposed control scheme. <br/>
+Each of the latter five ones indicates a specific module of the proposed control scheme. <br/>
 1. Practical fixed-time distributed state observer (PFxTDSO) <br/>
 2. Fixed-time rotational disturbance observer (FxTDO) <br/>
 3. Nonsingular Lie-algebra-based sliding mode attitude controller (NLSMAC) <br/>
 4. Fixed-time translational disturbance observer (FxTDO) <br/>
-5. Practical fixed-time decentralized formation controller (PFxTDFC) <br/><br/>
+5. Practical fixed-time decentralized formation controller (PFxTDFC) <br/> <br/>

-**Note : Source code and instructions for the first revision under Revised & Resubmit decision can be accessed at https://github.com/zhangzyjoy/Code-for-manuscript-revision-stage.git.** <br/>

-# Significant Theories and Lemmas <br/>

-# Control Scheme Instruction <br/>

-Each quadcopter UAV node is decoupled into rotational and translational subsystems, respectively. <br/><br/>
+Each quadcopter UAV node is decoupled into rotational and translational subsystems. <br/> <br/>

 Details are illustrated as follows. <br/>
 <1> For the translational subsystem, a distributed practical fixed-time formation controller (PFxTDFC) is proposed to achieve formation consensus. <br/>
 <2> Practical fixed-time distributed state observers (PFxTDSO) are developed to estimate the desired velocity and position for each follower UAV and to maintain fully decentralized realization. <br/>
 <3> Leveraging the logarithmic mapping of rotational errors in Lie algebra space, a nonsingular Lie-algebra-based sliding mode attitude controller (NLSMAC) is developed to attain practical fixed-time singularity-free anti-disturbance attitude tracking in rotational subsystem. <br/>
-<4> Fixed-time disturbance observers (FxTDO) is promoted to compensate external disturbances in both rotational and translational subsystems. <br/><br/>
+<4> Fixed-time disturbance observers (FxTDO) is promoted to compensate external disturbances in both rotational and translational subsystems. <br/> <br/>

 ## Nonlinear smooth sigmoid function <br/>